Enrollment Services is comprised of the following teams:

 Need help?
 There are several methods that you can use to contact us.

-The Commons is the internal virtual space for the NCU community – students, faculty, and team members – to meet, contribute, and share ideas and support outside of the program courses.
-The Commons gives you the opportunity to be directly connected to your NCU communities through NCUOne.
+The Commons is the internal virtual space for the University community – students, faculty, and team members – to meet, contribute, and share ideas and support outside of the program courses.
+The Commons gives you the opportunity to be directly connected to your University communities through NCUOne.

 The Commons allows you to: